 A representative of the 6th District Police Department will be on hand to discuss crime, recent arrests and address any of your concerns.
 Please come out and make your voice heard about any unwanted activity in your neighborhood.

-Lt.
-Kevin Rice is our PSA 3 Lieutenant.
-He wants to remind everyone to get to know your neighbors, be familiar with their routine so you can identify any unusual happenings.
+The 6th District wants to remind everyone to get to know your neighbors, be familiar with their routine so you can identify any unusual happenings.
 One way to meet your neighbors is to attend a PSA 3 meeting.

 YOUR security cameras can help fight crime!